MichalMilej/Word-of-Readers/README.md

 1. Open with your IDE the "Server" folder.
 2. Locate file with name "docker-compose.yml" and execute "docker-compose up".
-3. Open file "application.properties" and set there variables that don't have values at the right side of equation.
-You should specify absolute disc paths at your system that points to required folders and files.
+3. Open file "application.properties" and set there correct paths to folders and files.
+Disc paths should be absolute.
 4. Use gradle panel in IDE to run bootRun task or manually execute command "./gradlew bootRun".

 Hopefully server is up and running.